-Twice life-size and originally gilded to look like solid gold, the statue may have made made after the emperor's death in 180, when he was deified.
-Marcus Aurelius is clad in military tunic and cloak, his right arm outstretched, palm down, a gesture known as the adlocutio, used by emperors when addressing their troops.
+Originally gilded, the statue may have been made after the emperor's death in 180, when he was deified.
+Over life-size, Marcus Aurelius is clad in military tunic and cloak; his right arm is outstretched, palm down, a gesture known as the adlocutio, used by emperors when addressing their troops.
 He rides without the use of stirrups, which had not yet been introduced to the West.
-A small figure of a kneeling barbarian would once have crouched under the horse's raised right hoof.
+A small figure of a bound barbarian may once have crouched under the horse's raised right leg.